-If you think you have a pine beetle infestation on your property, your best choice is to contact an arborist as soon as possible.
+If you think you have a pine beetle damage, or infestation on your property, your best choice is to contact an arborist as soon as possible.
 This will give them time to determine whether you do in fact have pine beetles and offer the ideal solution before the infestation grows.
 An arborist has the training and experience to recognize the signs of a southern pine beetle infestation.

 Most pine beetle infestations will begin around the tree’s mid-trunk area before it spreads along the tree’s length.
 From the top, you will notice that infested trees have crowns that are reddish brown as opposed to the green needles of their neighbors.
 They will also have running pitch, white pitch tubes, numerous emergence holes from the adult beetles, tunnels underneath the bark in S-shapes, and/or sawdust around the tree’s base.

-In cases when there is a strong pine beetle infestation, you can also use an insecticide by applying it to dry bark where it runs off, traveling from the ground to the base of the treeâ€™s crown.
+In cases when there is a strong pine beetle infestation, you can also use an insecticide.
+Insecticide can be applied to dry bark.
+This travels from the ground to the base of the tree’s root system.
 Keep in mind, however, that this method is solely preventative since it doesn’t penetrate the bark; in other words, it won’t affect beetles that are already present.
 Talk to your arborist about the ideal pesticide to use to take care of pine beetles without harming humans or wildlife.
 It may be challenging to find an appropriate pesticide by yourself, requiring you to consult with an arborist for help in any case.

-In some cases, an uninformed person may suggest a systemic insecticide for pine beetles.
-This type of insecticide is either absorbed by the roots or injected directly into the tree instead of being sprayed on the tree.
-This allows it to work on existing infections, but injectors will frequently fill with pitch or pine resin, stopping the insecticide.
-The insecticide also tends to travel up to the tree’s top as opposed to the inner area.
+In some cases, a systemic insecticide for pine beetles is recommended.
+Systemic insecticide is either absorbed by the roots or injected directly into the tree instead of being sprayed on the tree.
+This allows it to work on existing infestations.
+The insecticide tends to travel up to the tree’s top as opposed to the inner area.

 If you already have trees on your property that are severely infested with pine beetles, your arborist will most likely suggest removing and destroying them and can even suggest someone to perform this service for you.
 In some cases, you may even be able to salvage some of the trees, meaning sell a portion of them to loggers.
 Keep in mind, however, that while removing the tree infested with pine beetles, you must avoid damaging other trees as this will increase their chances of infection.